AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Collecting Filtering of Logs

-A time-stamped sequence of logged APIs is represented as $L$.
-Since $L$ is always temporally ordered, we use the sequence without timestamps to model $L$.
-A log record is a tuple $\langle$~\textit{PID}, \textit{TID}, \textit{Des}, \textit{Csi}~$\rangle$.
-Specifically, \textit{PID} and \textit{TID} indicate the process and the thread, which produce the log record. \textit{Des} is the invoked API's descriptions including the signature of the logged API and the used arguments, and \textit{Csi} is the call stack information when the log record is produced. \Cref{fig:stack} depicts an example of the composition of a log record, and the details are shown as follows.
+We collect log information from the OS to prepare for the log matching.
+Specifically, a time-stamped sequence of log records is represented as $L$.
+Since $L$ is temporally ordered, we use the sequence without timestamps to model $L$.
+A log record is a tuple $\langle$\textit{PID}, \textit{TID}, \textit{Des}, \textit{Csi}$\rangle$. \textit{PID} and \textit{TID} indicate the process and the thread printing the log record. \textit{Des} contains the invoked API's descriptions including the signature of the logged API, the used arguments, the reture value, \etc \textit{Csi} is the information extracted from the runtime call stack when we log the API. \Cref{fig:stack} depicts an example of the composition of a log record, and the details are shown as follows.

 \begin{itemize} \item \textit{PID} is used to bind an app to the log records that the app produces, and \textit{TID} is used to distinguish the log records output by different threads.
-The two messages help to remove the log records that are unrelated to the target app.

-\item \textit{Des} uses the signature to distinguish different APIs and the arguments to decide the successor if the API relates to some Android mechanisms, \eg, reflection and ICC.
-Note that the selection of the logged APIs depends on analysts' requirements, which is discussed in \Cref{sec:evaluation}.
+\item \textit{Des} is used to obtain the invoked API, to parse the API when it involves to some mechanisms, \eg, reflection and ICC, and to distinguish the same API calls with different arguments or return values.
+Note that the selection of the logged information depends on analysts' requirements, which is discussed in \Cref{sec:evaluation} and \Cref{sec:limitations}.

-\item \textit{Csi} is the crucial information to position each log record in an app's CFG.
-As shown in \Cref{fig:stack}, it includes the last \textit{K} methods pushed in the call stack (\textit{P}) and the depth of the stack (\textit{D}).
-Specifically, \textit{P} indicates the method call sequence for finding the caller method of the API callsite matched with the log record. \textit{D} presents the number of invoked methods in the stack, which is used to decide the search direction in the log matching.
-With the elements, the target API callsite can be located in its caller method. \end{itemize}
+\item \textit{Csi} is the crucial information to position the log point matched with the log record in the CFG of the target app.
+As shown in \Cref{fig:stack}, it includes the last \textit{K} methods pushed in the call stack~(\textit{Las}) and the depth of the stack (\textit{Dep}).
+Specifically, \textit{Las} indicates the method call sequence for finding the method that contains the log point matched with the log record. \textit{Dep} presents the number of invoked methods in the stack.
+With the elements, the log point can be located in a method. \end{itemize}